Medovik: Similar dishes

 Desserts similar to medovik are also popular in other Eastern and Central European countries as well as Caucasus countries.
-There is the Czech medovnik, Lithuanian medutis, the Polish miodownik, the Czech-Armenian marlenka and the Georgian medoki.
+There is the Czech medovnik, Lithuanian medutis, the Polish miodownik, the Armenian marlenka.
 In Bulgaria, medovik is mostly known under the name "French village cake".
 Ukrainian medivnyk is cooked without the cream.
 The Albanian shendetlie is a cake containing honey and walnuts.